Using a Custom Wake Word

 The trigger level relates to consecutive positive samples and is an integer between 1 - infinity with practical values ranging betwen 1 and 10.
 The higher the value the less likely Mycroft is to activate unintentionally.
 However high values will make it less likely to intentionally activate Mycroft.
 The default value is 3.

-Putting the example above together in an otherwise unmodified User level mycroft.conf
+Putting the example above together in an otherwise unmodified User level `mycroft.conf`, would be:

 Remember in the example above, there must be two files for the model to operate: